spirosdi/frontend-code-challenge/README.md

 Hubrick Frontend Challenge
 ========================

+#Structure of code
+The app/js/app.js contains the Flow Module.
+The app/js/rules.js contains the set of rules.
+The build/frontend-code-challenge-min.js is the bundled code automatically created by the grunt uglify task The spec/flowSpec.js contains unit tests
+The Gruntfile.js contains the grunt configuration
+The package.json contains the node packages configuration

+#Instructions to run the code
+- Run npm install to install node packages
+- Run the grunt default task.
+Open a console and from the root folder of the project call: grunt.
+The task runs the uglify task to bundle and uglify the src code.
+Also the jasmine task for unit testing
+- Open index.html in a browser
+- Open a JS console and call the public init method of the Flow module with the incoming JSON data passed as a string.
+For example: Flow.init('{"value": 9}');

+#The Grunt task runner
+The Grunt task runner is used.
+The tasks are:
+- uglify : for uglifying and bundling the src files
+- watch : watcher of src files that runs the uglify task
+- jasmine : js unit testing
+- default : executes the uglify and default tasks

 We're excited that you're interested in joining the [Hubrick](https://hubrick.com/) team.
 The purpose of this test is to see how you approach problems as well as to evaluate the quality of your code.